learn-co-curriculum/dsc-entropy-and-information-gain/README.md

 # Entropy and Information Gain

 ## Introduction
-Information gain as we discussed earlier is calculated using a statistical measure called the __Entropy__.
+**_Information gain_** is calculated using a statistical measure called the **_Entropy_**.
 Entropy is a widely used concept used in fields of Physics, mathematics, computer science (information theory) etc. You may come across the idea of entropy in thermodynamics, societal dynamics and a number of other domains.
 In electronics and computer sciences, the idea of entropy is usually derived from __Shannon's__ description of entropy to measure the information gain against some cost incurred in the process.
 In this lesson, we shall look at how this works with the simple example we introduced in previous lesson.

 ## Objectives

 You will be able to: